JonasRieger/corona100d/README.md

 # corona100d
-### Best Practices bei der Genese, Analyse und Publikation eines Open-Data-Korpus
+### German-language Twitter dataset of the first 100 days after Merkel addressed the coronavirus outbreak

+The repository provides the status IDs and associated scripts for creating a German-language Twitter dataset from 2020/03/19 until 2020/06/26.
+The data set will be continuously expanded.
+For a brief introduction to the dataset see

+* TBA.

-This repository provides the data and scripts related to the talk
+In addition, this repository provides the data and scripts related to the talk

 * von Nordheim, G. & Rieger, J. (2020). corona100d - Best practices in the creation process, analysis and publication of an open data corpus [corona100d – Best Practices bei der Genese, Analyse und Publikation eines Open-Data-Korpus]. [*SciCAR 2020*](https://sched.co/ejkZ).